sublee/subl.ee/resume.md

 [torchgpipe][], 2019--2020
 :   Implemented [GPipe][], a multi-GPU pipeline parallelism technique for
-    training giant models, in PyTorch with optimization for CUDA, the autograd engine, and long skip connections.
+    training giant models, as a PyTorch library with optimization for CUDA, the autograd engine, and long skip connections.
 This project has become a part of PyTorch as [Pipe APIs][pytorch-pipe]

 [torchgpipe]: https://torchgpipe.readthedocs.io/
 [gpipe]: https://arxiv.org/abs/1811.06965